coralproject/talk/docs/source/02-02-advanced-configuration.md

 ## TALK_SCRAPER_PROXY_URL

-Used when necessary to use proxy in the scraper requests.
+Sets a specific HTTP/S proxy to be used on scrapper requests.
 (Default null)